ManougPfennig/ASP.NETCore-API-Template/README.md

 **Steps:**
 - Register `XService` as **Scoped** in the `AddRepositories()` method

-Your service can now be injected into any API Controller!
+Your service can now be injected and used into any API Controller!

 ---